-The distribution, shipping, and storage of goods are all handled an international logistics manager.
+The distribution, shipping, and storage of goods are all handled by an international logistics manager.
 They work with suppliers, manufacturers, retailers, and consumers to keep these goods moving through the supply chain.
 Those who work in this field usually have a college diploma and a track record of success in international logistics.
 Customs brokers, international freight companies, and other third-party logistics providers must all be familiar with international logistics managers.
 An international logistics manager’s responsibilities may also include ensuring that local, national, and international trade policies are followed.

 Most international logistics managers are well-versed in transportation modes, export regulations specific to each location, and supply chain management.
 This knowledge can be gained through a formal education or several years of logistics experience.
 Some of the managers in this position have a bachelor’s degree in logistics management, international business operations, supply chain management, or a related field.
 Long-term strategic planning and strong management skills are required of international logistics managers.
 The ability to multitask and maintain flexibility in a high-pressure, rapidly changing work environment are also required for this position.